docker/docs/datacenter/dtr/2.1/guides/install/scale-your-deployment.md

 To add replicas to an existing DTR deployment:

-1. Load your UCP user bundle.
+1. Use ssh to log into a node that is already part of UCP.

-2. Run the join command.
+2. Run the DTR join command:

     ```none
     docker run -it --rm \